-Vaginas have a smell, there's no way around it.
-And to be conscious of your smell is completely normal.
+Vaginas have a scent — there's no way around it.
+And to be conscious of your own is completely normal.
 In fact, it's healthy to pay attention to the way your vagina smells, so you can keep track of your genital health.
-If you're wondering why your vagina smells like urine, it could be a few things.
+But it can lead you to wonder a lot of questions about your vagina’s scent.
+For one, Why does my vagina smell like urine?
+Well, it could be a few things.

 It can sometimes be difficult to determine between “normal” and “abnormal” vaginal discharge because the change can be so subtle.
 “It is often easier to tell abnormal smells if there has been a drastic change in your vaginal smell,” board-certified OB/GYN Dr. Kerry-Anne Perkins, M.D., tells Romper.
 “For instance, if you remove your clothing and immediately smell a strong odor.”
 The vagina has up to 2,100 different odors, according to a 1975 German study in the Archives of Gynecology.
 Most of the time, however, your discharge shouldn't have a particularly strong or unusual smell or color.
 If this is the case, it’s probably time to head to the doctor.